ClonyPDF home

 Why it fails: every authority sets a chin-to-crown measurement; outside that band the photo cannot be compared to other documents.

-How to avoid it: let the tool measure and crop to the correct head height - see our photo size requirements for the exact figures.
+How to avoid it: let the tool measure and crop to the correct head height — see head size rules, face size requirements, face position and the framing guide.

 6. Poor image quality